carsnwd/bhvrs/README.md

 ### Client

-bhvr uses Vite + React Typescript template, which means you can build your frontend just as you would with any other React app.
-This makes it flexible to add UI components like [shadcn/ui](https://ui.shadcn.com) or routing using [React Router](https://reactrouter.com/start/declarative/installation).
+bhvr uses Vite + Solid Typescript template, which means you can build your frontend just as you would with any other Solid app.

 ```
 client